-The Members of SASH Inc. are bound by the ethics of their respective professions, as well as the Code of Ethics of the Australian Society of Hypnosis (ASH) with which we are affiliated.
-Broadly, these state that a member of ASH shall always place first the welfare of the patient/client when using hypnosis or a hypnotic technique in clinical practice.
+The Members of SASH Inc. are bound by the ethics of their respective professions, as well as the Code of Ethics of the South Australian Society of Hypnosis (SASH).
+Broadly, these state that a member of SASH shall always place first the welfare of the patient/client when using hypnosis or a hypnotic technique in clinical practice.

-SASH requires its members to abide by the ethical standards laid down by the recognised national professional association to which they are eligible to belong.
-Each member of ASH must limit their use of hypnosis to their own professional area of competence, and a member of ASH shall not offer services for the purposes of public entertainment.
+Each member of SASH must limit their use of hypnosis to their own professional area of competence, and a member of SASH shall not offer services for the purposes of public entertainment.

 What can I do if I am dissatisfied with the service I receive?

 Anyone has the right to complain about the conduct, competence or capacity of a practitioner who uses hypnosis/hypnotherapy.
 Please contact SASH, if you are concerned about treatment you have received and we will direct you to the appropriate government authority.